I can’t help feeling like it’s time for another 100 day challenge.

 But….
 I DID IT!
 I not only rappelled down the cliff, I even climbed back up!!
 I learnt how to “belay” (not “ballet”, as some folks kept saying).
 I discovered that carabiners are not pet hamsters, rather clips, to secure the rope.

 My theory is, it pays to fail along your path to your destination.
 The joy is in the journey after all, and not the destination.
-Look at how many of us cracked up over my hovering, gravity defying, glorious butt!
+Look at how many of us cracked up over my hovering, gravity defying, yoga poses!
 Rock climbing was a ton of fun, but it’s not my next 100 day challenge.
-(Or so I say…)

 Also published on Medium.